varshad18/Stock_Price_Web_App/README.md

 ### To run, use following command on windows command prompt:
 streamlit run stock_price_app.py

-#### All data plotted graphically is obtained fromm yahoo finance using yfinance module
+#### All data plotted graphically is obtained from yahoo finance using yfinance module

 Basic Outline of the App | Volume and Closing :-------------------------:|:-------------------------: